play-button-v2-clickhere

 – Martin Luther King, Jr.

-Unfortunately, right now our country is polarized to the point of paralysis.
-It feels as if we’ve metastasized into two warring factions, our differences seeming as unresolvable as those of North and South prior to the Civil War.
-Whereas the slave economy created the great divide in antebellum America, today we are divided by innumerable issues that are viewed through the prism of two dramatically different world views.
+It feels as if America has metastasized into two warring factions, our differences seeming as unresolvable as those of North and South prior to the Civil War.
+Whereas the slave economy created the great divide in antebellum America, today we are separated by innumerable issues that are viewed through the prism of two dramatically different world views.

-Although it’s undeniable that many of our problems stem from slavery’s legacy and white America’s nearly pathological fear of the “other,” we can’t blame all our problems on the racial divide.
-Just as many people of color believe they are treated like second-class citizens, a sizeable number of whites feel they are being unjustly taken advantage of by a nebulous group of “elites,” whom they accuse of looking down on them and aiming to destroy their values and culture.
-Once again, it’s pointless to tell them they’re wrong, that their anger and resentment are misplaced; if that’s how they feel, perhaps the rest of us need to take a good hard look at what brought us to this point.
+Just as many people of color believe they are treated like second-class citizens, a sizeable number of whites feel they are being unjustly taken advantage of by a nebulous group of “elites” who look down on them and aim to destroy their values and culture.
+A good deal of their anger and resentment for the “other” is driven by fear that an increasingly multi-cultural, multi-racial society is leaving them behind.
+Some have even latched onto the “great replacement theory,” which posits that liberal elites, most especially Jews, are using non-white immigrants to help push white Americans out and steal the country away from them.
+Once again, it’s pointless to tell them they’re wrong, that their anger and resentment are misplaced; if that’s how they feel, we need to take a good hard look at what brought us to this point.

-In the meantime, thanks to globalization, automation, and technology, many working people, no matter their skin color, are struggling to maintain a “middle class” existence.
-Specializations suited to world markets are globalization’s winners, while manufacturers that must compete with lower foreign labor costs are its losers.
-Not surprisingly, specialized, high-skilled workers generally benefit from globalization, while the less skilled are its victims.
+Thanks to globalization, automation, and technology, many working people, no matter their skin color, are struggling to maintain a “middle-class” existence.
+Industries suited to world markets are globalization’s winners, while manufacturers that must compete with lower foreign labor costs are its losers.
+Those who possess the education and skills to prosper in the new, knowledge-based, economy are thriving, while the less skilled suffer its consequences.

-This new economy’s losers are falling further and further behind, with no hope of catching up.
-They are bitter and angry, and once again it’s pointless to tell them they have no right to feel that way.
-Some vent their frustration by hating the “other,” while others express it through self-hatred; resulting in a rising suicide rate and the opioid epidemic ravaging America’s heartland.
+This new economy’s losers are falling further and further behind, often relegated to menial, low-paying jobs that offer no hope for a better future.
+They view America’s educated professionals as adversaries leaving them behind in a globalized, information-based world.
+They are bitter and angry at losing their shot at achieving the American Dream, and once again it’s pointless to tell them they shouldn’t feel that way.
+Some vent their frustration through misplaced hatred of the non-white “other,” while others express it through self-hatred, the result being “lives of despair,” including the opioid and fentanyl epidemics that ravage America’s heartland.

 We can make America what it must become.